cedrickchee/awesome-wireguard/README.md

 - [Tunnel WireGuard via WebSockets](https://kirill888.github.io/notes/wireguard-via-websocket/) - Setting up WireGuard to work in restricted networks that block UDP traffic.
 - [Tailscale's human-scale networks are still controlled by Google and Microsoft](https://iliana.fyi/blog/tailscale-auth-and-threat-modeling/)
 - [How to access a peer's local network](https://iliasa.eu/wireguard-how-to-access-a-peers-local-network/) - A simple solution.
 There is no need of any configurations to set split-tunneling.
 The example shows how Peer B can route to Peer A through a WG server.
 Peer B can reach a specific network (subnet) behind Peer A.
+- [Routing Specific Docker Containers Through WireGuard VPN with systemd-networkd](https://www.eisfunke.com/article/docker-wireguard-systemd.html) - A simple solution for routing specific docker containers through a WireGuard VPN using only two simple systemd-networkd files, no cumbersome `wg` or `ip` calls.

 ### Articles